Entanglement Islands from Hilbert Space Reduction: Entanglement islands from Hilbert space reduction

-Let us first give a general description on the self-encoded systems, where a subset $I$ can be encoded in or reconstructed from another region $\mathcal{R}$ in the system.
-We denote the compliment of $\mathcal{R}\cup I$ by $B$.
-The denotations are chosen to match the black hole configurations, where $\mathcal{R}$ matches the black hole radiation in the non-gravitational reservoir, $I$ matches the island in black hole interior and $B$ matches the black hole degrees of freedom.
-Nevertheless, we stress that our discussion goes beyond the black hole configurations.
-For brevity we only consider static systems in two-dimensional spacetime with time reflection symmetry.
+Now, we give a explicit description of our mechanism for a system with the simplest coding relation, and explicitly show how we should compute the reduced density matrix and the entanglement entropy in the reduced Hilbert space.
+For brevity we consider static systems in two-dimensional spacetime with time reflection symmetry.
+We divide the system into three non-overlapping subsets $\mathcal{R}\cup I\cup B$\footnote{The denotations are chosen to match the black hole configurations \cite{Almheiri:2020cfm}, where $\mathcal{R}$, $I$ and $B$ are analogues of the black hole radiation in the non-gravitational reservoir, the island in black hole interior and the black hole degrees of freedom respectively. }.

 Firstly, let us review the computation of the reduced density matrix of $\mathcal{R}$ when the total system $I\cup B\cup R$ is in a pure state $\rho=\ket{\Psi}\bra{\Psi}$, where